turingschool/turlink-ai-service/README.md

 <details>
   <summary>Setup</summary>

   1. Fork and/or Clone this Repo from GitHub.

   2. In your terminal use `$ git clone git@github.com:turingschool/turlink-ai-service.git`.

   3. Create a virtual enviorment with `$ python -m venv myenv`

   4. Activate your virtual enviorment with `$ source myenv/bin/activate`

   5. Change into the cloned directory using `$ cd example`.

+  6. In your virtual enviorment use `$ pip install django`.

+  7. In your virtual enviorment use `$ pip install djangorestframework`.

+  8. In your virtual enviorment use `$ pip install requests`.

 </details>

 <details>